Lakehouse Job History

 Possible Causes and Solutions:

-- Compilation resources are fully occupied: If you submit a large number of SQLs at once, it may lead to insufficient compilation resources.
+- Compilation resources are fully occupied: If you submit a large number of SQL statements at once, it may lead to insufficient compilation resources.
 Please reduce the frequency of SQL submissions.
 If you have a large number of high-concurrency query requirements, please submit a ticket for assistance.

 Virtual Cluster Startup Phase

-Issue: Job status shows "Cluster starting".
-The current status is that the computing cluster is being started.
+Issue: Job status shows "Cluster Starting".
+(The current status is that the compute cluster is being started)

 Possible Causes and Solutions:

-Insufficient computing resources in the current cluster: You can filter and view the currently running jobs through the interface.
-A large number of running jobs may be causing resource waiting.
-You can expand resources or terminate large running jobs to free up resources.
+- Insufficient computing resources in the current cluster: You can filter and view the currently running jobs through the interface.
+A large number of running jobs may be causing resource queuing.
+You can scale up resources, or terminate large running jobs to free up resources.

 Execution Phase

 Issue: Job status shows "Running".
-At this stage, you can click to view the execution status of each operator.
+At this stage you can click in to view the execution status of each operator.

 Possible Causes and Solutions: